DaRealElementus/Project-Sigmund/README.md

 * Intergrate the Microphone/Speaker array
 * Design the face (properly, incl Eyes, light 4 mouth, light 4 cheeks)
 * Motorize the face (which includes setting up the lights and designing proper code)
+* Converge everything into main.py (So that it works)
+* Finalize construction